Fire safety for homecare providers: Questions and Answers

 Is it safe to leave a service user’s gas fire on overnight?

-London Fire Brigade advised that careworkers can help the person to feel comfortable, and gave some fire safety tips that could help reduce the risk of a fire:
+London Fire Brigade advised that care workers can help the person to feel comfortable, and gave some fire safety tips that could help reduce the risk of a fire:

 Ideally heaters should not be left on at night.
-To reduce risk, discuss with the person alternative means of heating such as a hot water bottle, extra blankets, warm night clothes or an oil fuelled radiator.
+To reduce risk, discuss with the person alternative means of heating such as a hot water bottle, extra blankets, warm night clothes or providing an oil filled radiator.
 If the person still wants to have a portable heater on at night, the risk of fire can be reduced by ensuring that the heater is at least one metre away from the service user, and away from bedding, clothing, soft furniture and stored incontinence products.

 Further information on keeping warm is available from the Energy Saving Trust and the NHS.